malach-it/boruta-server/apps/boruta/README.md

 - [RFC 7662 - OAuth 2.0 Token Introspection](https://tools.ietf.org/html/rfc7662)

 As it, it helps implement a provider for authorization code, implicit, client credentials and resource owner password credentials grants.
 Then it follows Introspection to check tokens.

-Note : Refresh tokens are not implemented yet

 ## Live example
 A live example can be found [here](https://boruta.herokuapp.com/)